James Ivory: 1995–2009: Established work

+2017–present: Career resurgence

-In 2017, Ivory wrote and co-produced the film adaptation of Call Me by Your Name, a coming-of-age romantic drama film directed by Luca Guadagnino.
-Its screenplay is based on the 2007 novel of the same name by André Aciman.
-The film is the final installment in Guadagnino's thematic "Desire" trilogy, after I Am Love (2009), and A Bigger Splash (2015).
-Set in 1983 in northern Italy, Call Me by Your Name chronicles the romantic relationship between a 17-year-old, Elio Perlman (Timothée Chalamet), and Oliver (Armie Hammer), a 24-year-old graduate-student assistant to Elio's father (Michael Stuhlbarg), an archaeology professor.
+In 2017, Ivory wrote and co-produced the film adaptation of Call Me by Your Name, a 2007 coming-of-age novel by André Aciman.
+The film, a romantic drama, was directed by Luca Guadagnino and is the final installment in his thematic "Desire" trilogy, following I Am Love (2009), and A Bigger Splash (2015).
+Set in 1983 in northern Italy, the story chronicles the romantic relationship between a 17-year-old, Elio Perlman (Timothée Chalamet), and Oliver (Armie Hammer), a 24-year-old graduate-student assistant to Elio's father (Michael Stuhlbarg), an archaeology professor.

-Ivory originally was to co-direct the film based on Guadagnino's suggestion however there was no contract to that effect.
+Ivory originally was to co-direct the film based on Guadagnino's suggestion; however, there was no contract to that effect.
 Ivory accepted the offer to co-direct on the condition that he would also write the film; he spent "about nine months" on the screenplay.
 Ivory stepped down from a directorial role in 2016, leaving Guadagnino to direct the film alone.
 According to Ivory, financiers from Memento Films International did not want two directors involved with the project because they "thought it would be awkward ...
 It might take longer, it would look terrible if we got in fights on the set, and so on."
 Guadagnino said Ivory's version would have likely been "a much more costly [and] different film" that would have been too expensive to make.
-Ivory became the sole-credited screenwriter The film was the only narrative feature he has written but not directed.
+Ivory retained the sole credit as screenwriter.
+The film was the only narrative feature he has written but not directed.
 Despite stepping aside as director, he continued to remain involved with other aspects of the production.

-The film was an immense critical success premiering at the Sundance Film Festival, Ivory received many awards and nominations for his screenplay.
-He was nominated for his fourth Academy Award this time for Best Adapted Screenplay for which he won.
-He also received the BAFTA Award for Best Adapted Screenplay and Writers Guild of America Award for Best Adapted Screenplay.
-In 2018 Ivory took part in the film Dance Again with Me Heywood! directed by Michele Diomà.
+The film premiered at the Sundance Film Festival and garnered huge critical success.
+Ivory's screenplay brought him numerous awards and nominations.
+Ivory won awards for Best Adapted Screenplay from the Academy Awards, British Academy Film Awards, Writers Guild of America, the Critics' Choice Awards, and the Scripter Awards, among others.
+Upon winning the Oscar and BAFTA at the age of 89, Ivory became the oldest-ever winner in any category for both awards.

+In 2018, Ivory took part in the film Dance Again with Me Heywood! directed by Michele Diomà.
+At 94 he directed the documentary film, A Cooler Climate (2022), about boxes of film footage he shot during a life-changing trip to Afghanistan in 1960, which had its world premiere at the New York Film Festival in 2022.
+Raymond Ang of GQ wrote that the project "might be the most personal" film of his career.
+In May 2023, an upcoming biographical documentary portrait titled, James Ivory: In Search of Love and Beauty, directed by Christopher Manning was announced.
+The film chronicles the life and work of Ivory and features Helena Bonham Carter, Emma Thompson, Hugh Grant, Wes Anderson and others.